 Smart contracts can perform as ‘multi-signature’ accounts.
 This enables funds to be spent when a required percentage of people consent.
 These contracts also manage agreements between clients.
 Clients can Provide utility to other contracts using smart contracts.
 You can additionally store details about an app, such as domain registration details or membership records.

-Getting to run each contract requires an ether transaction fees, which depends on the volume of computational power required.
+Getting to run each contract requires ether transaction fees, which depends on the volume of computational power required.
 Ethereum runs the smart contract code when a client or another contract sends it a message with sufficient transaction fees.
-The Ethereum Virtual Machine will then execute these smart contracts in ‘bytecode’.
-Sometimes EVM uses a series of ones and zeroes that can be read and comprehended by the blockchain network.
+The Ethereum Virtual Machine (EVM) will then execute these smart contracts in ‘bytecode’.